adamshoaibk/DrTrack/README.md

 # DrTrack
-Application which tracks your health
+Application which tracks your health (diabetes).
+This project is done in react native with javascript.